kubernetes/website/docs/tasks/configure-pod-container/configure-pod-configmap.md

 ## Configure all key-value pairs in a ConfigMap as Pod environment variables

-Note: This functionality is available to users running Kubernetes v1.6 and later.
+**Note:** This functionality is only available with Kubernetes v1.6 and later.

 1. Create a ConfigMap containing multiple key-value pairs.